Probing the limits of optical cycling in a predissociative diatomic molecule: Predissociation measurement

-After carefully considering all systematic effects and analyzing statistical errors, we obtain the predissociation probability for the \B$(v'=0)$ state to be \green{$0.00097^{+0.00059}_{-0.00057}$} and for the \B$(v'=1)$ state to be \green{$0.056^{+0.044}_{-0.034}$}.
-The reported value for $B(v'=1)$ is the average of the two methods \green{(method I yields $0.079^{+0.021}_{-0.017}$ and method II yields $0.033^{+0.013}_{-0.011}$)}, and the 95\% confidence interval is the largest of the two methods combined.
-These values are consistent with the probability calculated in Sec. \ref{sec:prediss_calc} within the order of magnitude.
-In addition, we perform a comparative analysis by utilizing the FCFs obtained from previous theoretical work on CaH \cite{Gao_Summary_2014,Ramanaiah_1982_CaH_FCF}, and the results are within errorbars of each other.
-The rapid and monotonic increase in $P_{pd}$ seen in Fig. \ref{fig:Prediss_fig} can be understood in the context of a bound molecular state quantum tunneling through the \B potential barrier into an \X continuum state at the same energy.
-As the energy of the incident quantum state increases, the transmission probability also increases.
+After considering all systematic effects and analyzing statistical errors, we {find} the predissociation probability for the \B$(v'=0)$ state to be $0.00097^{+0.00059}_{-0.00057}$ and for the \B$(v'=1)$ state to be $0.056^{+0.044}_{-0.034}$.
+The reported value for $B(v'=1)$ is the average of the two methods (method I yields $0.079^{+0.021}_{-0.017}$ and method II yields $0.033^{+0.013}_{-0.011}$), and the 95\% confidence interval is the largest of the two methods combined.
+These values are consistent with the probabilities calculated in Sec. \ref{sec:prediss_calc} within the order of magnitude. {Other potential loss channels are discussed in Appendix \ref{sec:loss}.} In addition, {to demonstrate the robustness of our measurements to small variations in FCFs,} we perform a comparative analysis by utilizing the FCFs obtained {in} previous theoretical work on CaH \cite{Gao_Summary_2014,Ramanaiah_1982_CaH_FCF}.
+The results {consistently produce nonzero predissociation probabilities and} are within error bars of each other.
+The {sharp} monotonic increase in \Ppd seen in Fig. \ref{fig:Prediss_fig} can be understood {as} a bound molecul{e} quantum tunneling through the \B potential into the \X continuum at the same energy.
+As the energy of the incident quantum state increases, {so does} the transmission probability{, which is aided by stronger wavefunction overlaps}.